AmulyaH/Maze_Solver/README.md

 # Maze_Solver
-Finding the shorted path of maze using BFS, DFS , Dijkstra and perform map tour
+Finding the shortest path of maze using BFS, DFS , Dijkstra and perform map tour